lanl/ExactPack/doc/source/quickstart.rst

    soln = solver(linspace(0, 1.0), 0.3)
    soln.plot_all()

-To get a complete list of the available solvers use :func:`exactpack.utils.discover_solvers`.
 Note that there may be several solvers for a particular problem.
 For example, by default :mod:`exactpack.solvers.noh` loads a pure Python implementation, :mod:`exactpack.solvers.noh.noh1`.
 If you want the Fortran implementation by Frank Timmes, you need to explicitly import :mod:`exactpack.solvers.noh.timmes`.

 For documentation on specific solvers, including information on what parameters they accept and what solution methods are employed, see the API documentation (:mod:`exactpack`).
-For information about utility functions and analysis tools, see the APIs for those specific packages (:mod:`exactpack.utils` and :mod:`exactpack.analysis`).